 Juma Drums started in 2013 as a collaboration between the two musicians Dingiswayo Juma and Charlotte van der Post to make African music education and playing accessible to individuals and groups.
 Since 2018 they have continued Juma Drums in Belgium as the organisation Juma Music Projects vzw with activities such as music lessons, group workshops and sales and repair services of African instruments.

 Workshop facilitator, multi-instrumentalist, vocalist and administrator.
 Charlotte plays the djembé, doundoun (bass drum), kalimba, piano, guitar, timpani and percussion.
+She graduated from the University of Cape Town with a BA majoring in anthropology and music on classical piano, African music & instruments and ethnomusicology.

 She performs with the duo act Afrojit and has appeared on international stages with various ensembles, orchestras and bands, including the Ibuyambo Orchestra, SambAfrik, National Film Orchestra, Choir Amuse Vocale and the Goois Youth Orchestra.
 She is also a piano accompanist for choirs, singers and instrumentalists.
-She graduated from UCT with a Bachelor of Arts in anthropology and music, with classical piano and African music & instruments as final subjects.